-Summer 2019 is upon us and for many it's the best time of the year.
-School is out, barbecues abound and booked vacations are just on the horizon.
-But the season is not without its perils.
-Thunderstorms, hurricanes and extreme temperatures can wreak havoc on your outdoor festivities and beach trips.
+The Fourth of July is nearly upon us and for many it's the best time of the summer.
+School is out, barbecues abound and vacations fill the coming weeks.
+But celebrating the Fourth is not without its perils.
+Thunderstorms, extreme temperatures and mishandled fireworks can wreak havoc on your outdoor celebrations and beach trips.

-So, here's how you can stay safe this summer and reduce your risk of accidents and injuries.
+So, here's how you can stay safe this holiday and reduce your risk of accidents and injuries.

 Playing with fire